Anatomy of a Cockroach with Picture

 How Do The Cockroaches Breathe?

-Out of 4500 spices in the world, a cockroach can breathe differently.
+Out of 4500 species in the world, a cockroach can breathe differently.
 They do not need the Head for breathing.
 Therefore they breathe through an internal tube process called tracheae.
 This tracheae system brings oxygen directly to the cells.
 For this reason, they are even independent of mouth breathing.

 Do Cockroaches Have A Brain?

 We have already given you the roach head information that it can live without the Head for a week.
 But do you ever think about how this could be possible?
 Yes.
-This is possible because they can survive through a decapitation system which humans cannot.
+This is possible because they can survive through a decapitation system that humans cannot.

 As cockroaches are cold-blooded and their brains do not control blood pressure and breathing system, they do not even utilize their brains.
 They stay quiet, sit around, and die only after being affected by the bacteria or virus.
 Also, check out the life cycle of a cockroach with a diagram.